 Inspired Natives Project

-The Inspired Natives Project, launched by Louie Gong in May 2014, is both a business initiative and an educational initiative.
+The Inspired Natives™ Project, launched by Louie Gong in May 2014, is both a business initiative and an educational initiative.
 By collaborating with select arts entrepreneurs to manufacture products under the Eighth Generation brand, we hope to expand regional appeal of the Eighth Generation brand while simultaneously increasing the capacity of the arts entrepreneurs and educating the public about the tangible costs of cultural appropriation.

-Our Inspired Natives are the individuals whose work appears when in-house designers at mainstream companies Google "Native art" for inspiration.
-With the end result being more "Native Inspired" goods on the market, this kind of creative mining makes bringing Native-made and designed product to market even more important.
+Our Inspired Natives™ are the individuals whose work appears when in-house designers at mainstream companies Google "Native art" for inspiration.
+With the result being more "Native-inspired" goods on the market that ultimately squeeze out Native artists, this kind of creative mining makes bringing Native-made and designed products to market even more important.

-"Native Inspired" product represents not only a missed opportunity for talented Native artists to build knowledge through collaboration, it also presents a tangible barrier to Native arts entrepreneurs who must compete for a spot on shelves already dominated by non-Native companies producing product featuring appropriated art.
-At the same time, socially conscious consumers who appreciate Native themes and aesthetics - and tribal communities themselves - are consuming these products without conscious awareness of how patronage either supports or undermines the work of indigenous artists and entrepreneurs.
+Louie Gong has grown increasingly frustrated with “Native-inspired” clothing and other products produced by large companies.
+He believes each "Native-inspired" product represents not only a missed opportunity for talented Native artists to build knowledge through collaboration, it also presents a tangible barrier to Native arts entrepreneurs who must compete for a spot on shelves already dominated by non-Native companies producing product featuring appropriated art.
+At the same time, socially conscious consumers who appreciate Native themes and aesthetics -- and tribal communities themselves -- are consuming these products without conscious awareness of how their patronage either supports or undermines the work of indigenous artists and entrepreneurs.

 - Spread the word about our business and the way we do things

-- Use the hash tag #INSPIREDNATIVES Think before you buy a product featuring indigenous art.
+- Think before you buy a product featuring indigenous art.